'Thomas of Gloucester', oil on canvas, 120 x 150cms, 2023

 My frequent blogger activity, for over 10 years now, has certainly been usurped by my use of Instagram, but I do miss writing something a bit more thoughtful and coherent, and after a recent solo exhibition, I thought it was a bit overdue to write something in more detail.
 To stop, pause and rewind…

-I finished June earlier this year having come through the month completing a whole host of different artistic activities.
+I finished June earlier this year having completed a whole host of different artistic activities.
 It was only as July began to arrive that I found myself looking back with a sense of relief on the last few weeks and saying to myself ‘did I really do all that in just one month?’.
 This is despite recovering from recent treatment in the form of major abdominal surgery for prostate cancer at the beginning of May.

 'Thinking Of A Colour', oil on canvas, 120 x 100cms, 2024